 - 5. If the DAS has a protective EMI shield, either close the flaps install the cover (plastic). - 6.
 Carefully lower the recorder bottom base case (Item 25) onto the top case assembly half of the 130-01.
-Observe the O-ring and check that the corners do not get caught and displaced or gouged as the unit is seated on the top. - 7.
-Install the retaining screws, using twelve #8-21x5/8 SS screws (Item 16) and #8 lock nuts (Item 17), and tighten them to seal the unit as shown in Figure 4 14 on page 4-82. - 8.
+Observe the O-ring and check that the corners do not get caught and displaced or gouged as the unit is seated on the top. - Install the retaining screws, using twelve #8-21x5/8 SS screws (Item 16) and #8 lock nuts (Item 17), and tighten them in the order shown (Figure 76) to seal the unit. - 8.
 Pressurize the unit to about 1 psi with air and note the precise reading.
 This value should remain constant for at least 24 hours.
 Alternately, a 5-minute water immersion test may be used if the person doing the test keeps a close watch (for bubbles).